 Poland Darts Masters 2025: Schedule, format, draw as Luke Littler, Michael van Gerwen, Gerwyn Price compete

-Reigning world champion Luke Littler sets his sights on back-to-back Poland Darts Masters titles as the stars of the game descend on Gliwice this weekend.
+Gerwyn Price triumphed 8-7 against Stephen Bunting in a deciding leg shootout in the final of the Poland Darts Masters in Gliwice.

-Following thrilling stops in Bahrain, Den Bosch, Copenhagen and New York, the fifth World Series of Darts event of the year lands in Gliwice on Friday July 4, where 16 elite players will battle it out at the PreZero Arena.
+Following thrilling stops in Bahrain, Den Bosch, Copenhagen and New York, the fifth World Series of Darts event of the year in Gliwice saw 16 elite players battle it out at the PreZero Arena.

-Defending champion Littler and 2023 winner Michael van Gerwen headline the third edition of the Poland Darts Masters, joined by five host nation representatives in a star-studded line-up.
+Defending champion Luke Littler lost to Bunting in the semi-finals and 2023 winner Michael van Gerwen was beaten by Rob Cross in the quarter-finals.

 - Darts in 2025: Key dates for World Matchplay and more